buuug7/notes/road-map/frontend/css/basic.md

 }
 ```

-Desktop screens usually have a pixel density around `100` dpi,smartphones on the other hand have an incredible range of dpi,for example:
+Desktop screens usually have a pixel density around `100` dpi, smartphones on the other hand have an incredible range of dpi, for example:

-- Nokia Lumia 640 :332dpi
-- Apple Iphone 6+ : 401dpi
+- Apple iPhone 6+: 401dpi
-- Google Nexus 5 : 445dpi
+- Google Nexus 5: 445dpi
-- HTC One :469dpi
+- HTC One: 469dpi
-- Samsung Galaxy S6 : 577dpi
+- Samsung Galaxy S6: 577dpi

-What role does CSS play here? well ,higher resolution screens wiil rend text very clearly:individual pixels become hardly noticable,and letters look absolutely smooth.
+What role does CSS play here? well, higher resolution screens will rend text very clearly: individual pixels become hardly noticeable and letters look absolutely smooth.

-The problem is with **images** on Retina displays for example.it's a long topic,so read this [CSS Techniques for Retina](https://www.sitepoint.com/css-techniques-for-retina-displays/)
+The problem is with **images** on Retina displays for example. it's a long topic, so read this [CSS Techniques for Retina](https://www.sitepoint.com/css-techniques-for-retina-displays/)

-A Use case would be to provide a default background image for every device,and apply **high resolution background images** on Retina displays.
+A Use case would be to provide a default background image for every device, and apply **high resolution background images** on Retina displays.

 ```css
 /* 40x40 logo */